 Merchant Accounts

-The client needs to provide a merchant account in order to interface with the Stripe and Paypal payment gateways.
+The client needs to provide a merchant account in order to interface with the Stripe and PayPal payment gateways.

 IT Infrastructure

 The system will be developed according to the IT Infrastructure specifications provided by the client.
 Bazaar Ceramics has a Microsoft Server 2019 running Microsoft IIS 10.0.
 For the successful implementation of the system the IT Infrastructure must be as described by the client and in working conditions for deployment and testing.